-Our goal is to become a fully-integrated biotechnology company by discovering and developing Anticalin-based therapeutics to target validated disease pathways in unique and transformative ways, and to later commercialize our therapeutic products.
-We intend to engage with partners for many of our programs in a combination of geographic and indication-based arrangements to maximize our business opportunities.
-We also intend to retain certain development and commercial rights on selected products as our experience in drug development grows.
+Our corporate vision is to become a fully-integrated biotechnology company by discovering and developing Anticalin-based therapeutics to target validated disease pathways in unique and transformative ways with the ultimate goal of commercializing our therapeutic products.
+We intend to engage with partners for many of our programs in a combination of geographic and program-based arrangements to maximize our business opportunities.
+We also intend to retain certain development and commercial rights on selected products as our experience in late-stage drug development grows.
 Key elements of our strategy include: